huberfe/huberfe.github.io/jobs.md

 ## Hints for applicants:

 - In your CV, detail your education and research experience, your publications/projects, any awards, and any other activities or interests that you consider relevant.
 Make it easy to read: add dates and links to material that is available online (e.g arxiv and journal links for papers, thesis, code..).
-Ideally, any claim (e.g. rank X in national competition) should be easily verifiable.
+Ideally, any claim (e.g. rank X in national competition, member of university robot team) should be easily verifiable.
 If the prize or ranking is not international, consider explaining it.
 Note for PhD applications: I will consider project and MSc works much higher than any kind of online certificates.

 - For your cover letter, consider the following questions: